Camp Justice (Iraq)

-Camp Justice (also known as Camp Al-Adala; معسكر العدالة) was a joint Iraqi-U.S. military base in the Kadhimiya district of Baghdad, Iraq.
+Camp Justice (also known as Camp Al-Adala; معسكر العدالة) was a joint Iraqi-U.S. military base in the Kadhimiya district of Baghdad, Iraq used during Operation Enduring Freedom.

 Etymology

-The location was renamed from "Camp Banzai" in mid-September 2004 as part of an effort to give Army facilities around Baghdad friendlier names.
+The location was referred to as the Old Iraqi Defense Intelligence Agency compound, then in 2003 as Camp Hunte after Spc.
+Simeon Hunte before it became Camp Banzai.
+It was renamed from "Camp Banzai" in mid-September 2004 as part of an effort to give Army facilities around Baghdad friendlier names.
+In 2011, it was the Joint Security Station (JSS) Justice before being handed back over to the Government of Iraq.

 History

+Camp Justice was originally the site of Saddam Hussein's 5th Department and was used for Iraqi intelligence operations.

+On 20 March 2003, the U.S. led the invasions of Iraq and in March Baghdad fell.
+In April 2003, the Coalition Provisional Authority (CPA) officials established the Central Criminal Court of Iraq (CCCI) to prosecute serious offences with proceedings hosted at Camp Justice.

-Camp Justice was the location of the 2006 execution of Saddam Hussein; the 2007 hanging of Barzan Ibrahim al-Tikriti, Awad Hamed al-Bandar, and Taha Yassin Ramadan; and the 2010 hanging of Saddam's cousin Ali Hassan al-Majid, a.k.a.
+The base was the location of the 2006 execution of Saddam Hussein; the 2007 hanging of Barzan Ibrahim al-Tikriti, Awad Hamed al-Bandar, and Taha Yassin Ramadan; and the 2010 hanging of Saddam's cousin Ali Hassan al-Majid, a.k.a.
 Chemical Ali.

-The former president of Iraq, Saddam Hussein was executed at approximately 05:50 +03:00 UTC on December 30, 2006.
+Saddam Hussein, the former president of Iraq, was executed at approximately 05:50 +03:00 UTC on 30 December 2006.
 Two weeks later on January 15, 2007, Barzan Ibrahim al-Tikriti, former head of the Iraqi Intelligence Service, and Awad Hamed al-Bandar, former head of the Iraqi Revolutionary Court, were also executed by hanging at this site.

 Saddam's former deputy and former vice-president, Taha Yassin Ramadan (who was originally sentenced to life in prison on November 5, 2006, but had it changed to a death sentence three months later), was likewise hanged here on March 20, 2007, two months and five days after Barzan's and al-Bandar's execution.
 Likewise Saddam's cousin Ali Hassan al-Majid (Chemical Ali) was hanged on January 25, 2010 (three years after his cousin's execution), after receiving four death sentences.